unabstracted/tekx/citrix/index.rst

   .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab5/34.png

-Conclusions
+Takeaways
 +++++++++++

-- When using MCS for provisioning, the master VM does not require Sysprep or being domain joined.
+  - **Nutanix and AHV make deploying and managing a Citrix XenDesktop environment as simple as possible.**

   - Using MCS helps simplify the gold image by not having to manually specify (or depend on Active Directory to specify) what XenDesktop Delivery Controller(s) with which the image should attempt to register.
 This allows more flexibility in having a single gold image support multiple environments without external dependencies.

   - With MCS, a single gold image can be used for both persistent and non-persistent Machine Catalogs.

   - Despite being based off of a single, shared, gold image, all the VMs in the Machine Catalog continue to benefit from data locality (reduced latency for reads and reduced network congestion).
 For non-AHV hypervisors, the same benefit is realized through Shadow Clones.

   - Intelligent cloning avoids significant storage overhead for deploying persistent virtual desktops.
 If mixing persistent and non-persisdent desktops within the same cluster, best practice would be to leverage a storage container with deduplication enabled for persistent desktops and a separate storage container with deduplication disabled for non-persistent desktops.
-Having the flexibility to pair workloads with appropriate storage efficiency technologies can imrpvoe density and reduce waste.
+Having the flexibility to pair workloads with appropriate storage efficiency technologies can improve density and reduce waste.

   - Citrix MCS allows for end to end provisioning and entitlement management in a single console.
+Unlike PVS there are no additional infrastructure components that need to be sized for, deployed, and managed.

   - Non-persistent virtual desktops provide a consistent experience as the user is getting a "fresh" VM upon every login.
 This approach can provide significant operation savings over traditional software patching, but will likely require other tools to provide needed customization on top of the non-persistent desktop.
 Use cases such as kiosks or educational labs can be a great fit for "vanilla" non-persistent desktops.

   - Persistent virtual desktops provide a traditional desktop-like experience where a user can have full control over their desktop experience.
 This approach may be necessary for a small subset of users but typically isn't desirable at scale due to the continued dependence on legacy software patching tools.